OUR VISION AND OUR PURPOSE

 NEW FINDINGS – OLD WISDOM

-Knowledge that deals with the art of living in the ever-changing present with balance and enjoyment is what we call “The Art of Life”.
-To converse and to conduct a dialog in a group, to make decisions in a counsel, to find one’s own vision and to overcome inner barriers that are a hindrance to a desired development are skills that have been practiced by mankind for thousands of years.
+A knowledge that deals with the art of living in the ever-changing present with balance and enjoyment are what we call “The Art of Life”.
+To converse and to conduct a dialog in a group, to make decisions in a council, to find one’s own vision and to overcome inner barriers that are a hindrance to a desired development are skills that have been practiced by mankind for thousands of years.
 We go to this ancient knowledge and wisdom and incorporate it in our programs.

 Naturally, learning involves the risk of making mistakes when we try to do something we haven’t done before.
 Anyone who wants to learn juggling has to reckon on dropping the first few balls.
 That is why you need to create a secure and comfortable learning space where people will feel free to try out that new way of doing something.

 The scene, the laboratory or the workshop has to be designed so as to create these conditions.

 To optimize the learning situation the setting should be free of all attributes that will sustain the participant’s subconscious mental frames and models.
 This means removing cellular phones and overhead projectors as well as suits and ties.
 Medical research shows that psychophysical rehabilitation is considerably shortened and that the ability to concentrate is increased wherever nature is a part of the total setting.
 The well- known American scientists Rachel and Stephen Kaplan and the Swede Patrik Grahn have , after many years of research, described the extraordinarily positive psychological effects of close interaction with natural elements.
 This verifies the empirical knowledge of effective learning acquired at Naturakademin.

 The Harvard professor of education Howard Gardner has identified ten different skills or talents that we may possess as dominant factors in our learning.
 That is why Naturakademin considers different styles of learning for optimal development.